YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 ## Implementation details

-## TODO why do we use Theano instead of TensorFlow
+We use Theano backend for Keras.
+It is

 #### Layers with masking support